Register of beneficial owners in 2026: how and when to register

 How to get a listing of beneficial owners

-What is at risk if you do not register
+What you risk if you don’t register

 Penalties of up to CZK 500,000 can be imposed if you: